devjgm/papers/cpp_time_zone.md

 time zone enables programmers to write correct, time-zone-agnostic code without needing to special-case UTC.

-The core of the Time Zone Library presented here is a single class named `time_zone`, which has two member functions to convert between absolute time and civil time.
+The core of the Time-Zone Library presented here is a single class named `time_zone`, which has two member functions to convert between absolute time and civil time.
 Absolute times are represented by `std::chrono::time_point` (on the system_clock), and civil times are represented using `civil_second` as described